A Simple Wish

 A Simple Wish began development when The Bubble Factory was launched.
 Here’s a brief look back at The Bubble Factory.
 The company was founded by Sid Sheinberg, who had run MCA Inc., (parent corp of Universal).
 In 1990 MCA was acquired for $6.59 billion by the Japanese conglomerate Matsushita.
 Then in 1995, the Canadian liquor company Seagram bought 80% of MCA for $5.7 billion and after 34 years of running MCA, Sheinberg’s reign ended.
 He was given a seat on Seagram’s board and the giant entity agreed to fully finance his new production company The Bubble Factory.
 Sheinberg was given full autonomy to greenlight 3 to 4 movies per year for 5 years with budgets between $35M and $40M and without approval from Universal.
 It was widely known that the reason he was given such a fantastic production deal was his close relationship with Steven Spielberg, who made it very clear that as long as Universal kept Sheinberg in-house, he would continue to make films for the studio.
 Universal did not want the arrangement with The Bubble Factory, but they were desperate for Spielberg to direct The Lost World: Jurassic Park and the deal with Sheinberg was launched.

-A Simple Wish bowed against Contact and landed poor reviews.
+The budget for A Simple Wish was $28 million and it bowed against Contact and landed poor reviews.
 The only other children’s movie that was in theaters was Disney’s Hercules and the low budget flop Wild America — but numerous family films were opening in the upcoming weeks.
 The following weekend George of the Jungle opened; the next frame saw Good Burger; then Air Bud; and then Free Willy 3: The Rescue.

 Buzz was non-existent and A Simple Wish was dead on arrival with $2,732,880 — placing #9 for the weekend led by the holdover Men In Black.
 It sank 58% to $1,146,820 in its second frame and then plummeted 65% to $400,330 in its third session.
 The domestic run closed with only $8,345,056.
 Universal would see returned about $4.5M after theaters take their percentage of the gross — far below marketing expenses and the theatrical receipts would not dent the budget.